monistode/ISA-docs/CISC_register.md

 DOES NOT MUTATE THE REGISTERS
 Compare `%REG1` and `[%REG2]` by subtractiong them.
 Sets the flags appropriately

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # CMP `%REG1`, `[%REG2+$OFF]`
 `10100110` - 4 bytes

 DOES NOT MUTATE THE REGISTERS
 Compare `%REG1` and `[%REG2 + $OFF]` by subtractiong them.
 Sets the flags appropriately

+Reset the flag register, then set the `CF` to 1 if the result is negative, `OF` if there is a signed overflow (the sign complement of the truncated result is not the same as the non-truncated result), the `ZF` to 1 if the truncated result is 0 and the `SF` to 1 if the sign of the result is negative (even if it was truncated).

 # TEST `%REG1`, `%REG2`
 `01110111` - 2 bytes

 DOES NOT MUTATE THE REGISTERS
 Performs bitwise and on `%REG1` and `%REG2`.
 Sets the flags accordingly.

+Resets `FR`.
+Sets all flags as if addition, except `OF` - it's 0

 # TEST `%REG1`, `[%REG2]`
 `01111000` - 2 bytes